 Custodial Credit Risk (Investments) - For an investment, custodial credit risk is the risk that, in the event of the failure of the issuer or counterparty, the Authority will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-At June 30, 2016 and 2015, the Authority's investments were not exposed to custodial credit risk.
+At June 30, 2017 and 2016, the Authority's investments were not exposed to custodial credit risk.

 Fair Value Measurement - The Authority categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-For the years ended June 30, 2016 and 2015, the money market mutual funds were valued with quoted prices on the active market (Level 1 input), the brokered certificates of deposit were valued using pricing of similar assets in markets that are not active (Level 2 input) and the MIP was valued using significant unobservable inputs (Level 3 input).
+For the years ended June 30, 2017 and 2016, the money market mutual funds were valued with quoted prices on the active market (Level 1 input), the brokered certificates of deposit were valued using pricing of similar assets in markets that are not active (Level 2 input) and the MIP was valued using net asset value.
+Investments that are measured at net asset value are not classified in the fair value hierarchy.